 The United Freaks could be found at Lowell and Collum and Kedvale and Grace in the Irving Park community.
 The Insane Freaks of Jefferson Park could be found at Milwaukee Ave and Austin Ave they were also in Norwood Park at Peterson and Nagle.
 Norwood Park never had strong gang activity and the Freaks there were simply in the area to keep other rivals from moving in.
 Jefferson Park was another all-white neighborhood that had issues with gang activity among white gangs.
 The toughest fought streets were in Hermosa fought by the Young Blood Freaks.

-In the early and mid-1980s the Young Blood Freaks fought viciously for Kelvyn Park against the Spanish Cobras and fought the Latin Eagles tooth and nail in the southern part of Hermosa.
+In the early and mid-1980s the Stoned Freaks fought viciously for Kelvyn Park against the Spanish Cobras and fought the Latin Eagles tooth and nail in the southern part of Hermosa.
 The Freaks were allied in the area with Gaylords and P.V.Rs, while still maintaining the alliance with Latin Kings.
 I am not sure exactly when the Stoned Freaks arrived in Kelvyn Park but by the early 80s they were a strong presence.